2025 – the year of European literature

 In February, I will take a peek at Bulgarian literature through the works of Gheorghi Gospodinov.
 His innovative, sort of post-postmodern narratives, offer a glimpse into the landscape of Bulgarian identity and history.

 March will shine a spotlight on Swedish literature, known for its introspective and often haunting literary voices.
-I plan to read Linda Boström Knausgård, whose writing is both raw and lyrical, as well as The Gravity of Love by Sara Stridsberg, a contemporary novel I’m very curious about.
+I plan to read Linda Boström Knausgård and Sara Stridsberg, two contemporary authors I’m very curious about.
 Additionally, I will return to Selma Lagerlöf, an old childhood favourite who might have something more to offer.

 April will take me to the Czech literature, home to some of the most puzzling stories in Europe.
 I will return to old favourites: Milan Kundera, who writes of the philosophy of the human condition, and Franz Kafka, whose surreal and existential tales have influenced countless writers, including my favourite Romanian writer, Mircea Cărtărescu.